TheIoTLearningInitiative/IntelEdison/documentation/Workshops01.md

-# Intel Edison 2 Hours Workshop
+# The Telegram Bot Project

 Requirements